AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 second and subsequent array components are what you will get with a simple array object having components of that record type.

-For example, the datasheet for the GPIO ports on the STM32F407 Arm implementation start at address :ada:`16#4002_0000#`.
-That's where ``GPIO_A`` begins.
-The next port, ``GPIO_B``, starts at address :ada:`16#4002_0400#`, or a byte offset of 1024 in decimal (1K).
+For example, the datasheet for the STM32F407 Arm implementation indicates that the GPIO ports start at address 16#4002_0000#.
+That's where GPIO_A begins.
+The next port, GPIO_B, starts at address 16#4002_0400#, or a byte offset of 1024 in decimal.
 In the STM32F4 Reference Manual, however, the GPIO port register layout indicates a size for any one port that is much less than 1024 bytes.
 As you saw earlier in the corresponding record type declaration, on the STM32F4 each port only requires 40 (decimal) bytes.
-Hence there's a gap of unused memory between the ports, including after the last port, of 984 bytes (or 7872 bits).
+Hence there's a gap of unused memory between the ports, including after the last port, of 984 bytes (7872 bits).

 To represent the gap, an "extra", unused record component was added, with the necessary location and size specified within the record type,